RainerAtSpirit/raineratspirit.github.com/_posts/2013-11-11-testing-durandal-apps-made-easy.md

 {% endhighlight %}

 Now having a browser that allows us investigating what's going on becomes pretty handy.
 Luckily in our case we don't even need that.
-We know already that `constructor.js` returns a constructor function and not an object, so let's rewrite the test to take that into account.
+We already know that `constructor.js` returns a constructor function and not an object, so let's rewrite the test to take that into account, which should bring us back to "all green".

 {% highlight javascript linenos %}
 describe('viewmodels/constructor', function() {